jfemiani/annotation-tools/README.md

 ## Keymap

 - Hovering over an item highlights it
+- Setting the active label (e.g. through the label box) toggles object filtering; when filtering is on, only objects with that label are shown.
+When filtering is off, everything is selectable.
 - <kbd>LMB</kbd> to select an item
 - <kbd>RMB</kbd> to start dragging / panning the view
 - <kbd>CTRL</kbd> <kbd>wheel</kbd> to zoom in and out around the mouse cursor